staab/nug/README.md

 This is alpha software, don't use it unless you're willing to read the code (there isn't very much of it).

+# Todo

+- [ ] Remove get
+- [ ] Remove subscribe options, use a utility to skip the first run
+- [ ] Convert props/watch into arguments to render?
+Maybe not
+- [ ] Change to class components for debugging
+- [ ] Fix reactivity when removing items from chunkedlists

 # Example

-The code below is similar to the code in index.html.
+The code below is similar to the code in example.ts.
 To see the demo, clone the repository and run `npm i && npm run dev` or visit [https://nug-n8tt.onrender.com/](https://nug-n8tt.onrender.com/).

 ```typescript
 import {div, button, span, text, writable, derived, deriveChunks, component, ChunkedList} from 'nug'